oneoffcoder/books/sphinx/python-dothis/source/looping-collection.rst

 .. highlight:: python
    :linenothreshold: 1

-Avoid using an index to access your elements in the array.
+Avoid using an index just to access elements in a collection.

 Don't do this
 ^^^^^^^^^^^^^